datacontroller/docs.datacontroller.io/docs/dci-deploysasviya.md

 Your services are deployed!
 And the app is operational, albeit still a little sluggish, as every single request is using the APIs to fetch the content of the `$(appLoc)/services/settings.sas` file.

-To improve responsiveness by another 700ms we recommend you take the subsequent step below.
+To improve responsiveness by another 700ms we recommend you follow the steps in [Update Compute Context Autoexec](/dci-deploysasviya/#update-compute-context-autoexec) below.

+### Deploy Database
+If you have a lot of users, such that concurrency (locked datasets) becomes an issue, you might consider migrating the control library to a database.

+The first part to this is generating the DDL (and inserts).
+For this, use the DDL exporter as described [here](/admin-services/#export-database).
+If you need a flavour of DDL that is not yet supported, [contact us](https://datacontroller.io/contact/).

+Step 2 is simply to run this DDL in your preferred database.

+Step 3 is to update the library definition in the `$(appLoc)/services/settings.sas` file using SAS Studio.

 ### Update Compute Context Autoexec

 First, open the `$(appLoc)/services/settings.sas` file in SAS Studio, and copy the code.